PrisonerPrice/ReactToyApps/README.md

 # ReactToyApps

-This is a collection of toy apps I try to build and get familiar with some specific area of development React applications.
+This is a collection of toy apps I build to get familiar with some specific areas of develop React applications.

 ## Get started